How to check the battery level on your Fitbit

 Need to charge your Fitbit frequently?
 Check out these tips to extend your Fitbit’s battery life extend your Fitbit’s battery life

-You probably know that to maximize your Fitbit’s battery life, you should turn off or stop using some features.
+You probably know that you should turn off or stop using some features to maximize your Fitbit’s battery life.
 But what exactly?

-If you ever wondered which features you should turn off or reduce using, let’s review the top 6 battery-saving things you can do right now.
+If you have ever wondered which features to turn off or reduce use, let’s review the top 6 battery-saving things you can do right now.

 1. Turn off Screen Wake.

-• This feature lights up your Fitbit’s screen every time you raise your wrist.
+• This feature lights up your Fitbit’s screen whenever you raise your wrist.
 So it’s probably turning on a lot of times when you don’t need it.

 • When you disable the screen wake feature, you tap the screen to wake it.